jpreecedev/developerhandbook/src/pages/react-redux-babel-jest-webpack-starter-template/index.md

 ## Summary

 Webpack-4-scratch is an excellent starting point for a single developer or a large team when starting a new project.
 The project comes with React, Redux, React Router, the latest Babel plugins, Webpack pre-configured and much more to make getting up and running quickly as easy as possible.

-###Enjoy, and please comment below if you find this repo useful.